-How will you decide how to use the CRM going forward as a combined team?
+"How will you decide how to use the CRM going forward as a combined team?"

 Enter: CRM Governance

-CRM Governance is a fancy way to say, “Who, how, and when will we make changes to our CRM going forward?”
+CRM Governance is a fancy way to say, “Who, how, and when will we make changes to our CRM solutions going forward?”

-1. Share the vision
+1. Share the vision amongst CRM users

 2. Share the timeline for the CRM implementation process

 Most strategic plans are framed in a timeline of two to five years.
 Your customer experience platform will also evolve over this timeline.
 Articulate for yourself and all your supporting team what changes are expected when.
 Define dependencies and major business events.

-3. Delegate and empower
+3. Delegate and empower your CRM implementation team

-Note: Thinking about the “jobs” your team members are trying to accomplish can help make the process of adapting to a new CRM governance structure much easier.
-More on that here:
+"Note: Thinking about the “jobs” your team members are trying to accomplish can help make the process of adapting to a new CRM governance structure much easier.
+More on that here:"

-4. Gather the right expertise
+4. Gather the right expertise for the CRM Project

-Are you ready to integrate your CRM with a marketing automation platform to scale your digital campaigns?
-Then call a meeting with your CRM administrators and the marketing automation experts.
+Are you ready to integrate your CRM strategy with a marketing automation platform to scale your digital campaigns?
+Then call a meeting with your CRM administrators and the marketing experts.
 Promote transparency around expectations, scope, timeline, budget, and any other project variables.

 When considering integration between your CRM and ERP systems, bring your IT leaders to the discussion.
 Articulate your vision, then let your experts craft a solution proposal.
 Scheduling regular meetings during the solution definition phase, as well as throughout the project, will provide checkpoints to validate that everyone is still on the same path, moving toward the same vision.

 Leveraging the most value from your CRM rarely happens by taking a one-and-done approach.
-Just as your product offerings continue to evolve through research and development, so too should your CRM platform.
-Regular channels and cadence for receiving feedback from the field reps on the front lines, who use the system the most, can provide insights you may miss.
-When your sales processes grow and change, your system should reflect those changes in a timely manner.
+Just as your product offerings continue to evolve through research and development, so too should your CRM platform, because outdated information can lead to a loss of business or engagement.